functionland/progress/comms/testnet/alpha-release.md

 Thank you for volunteering to help provide us with feedback/testing of the alpha release of the software we have been hard at work with in order to realize the vision as laid out in our whitepaper.

-The software we are delivering to you today can give you an idea of how Fotos will backup and store your photos and video to the Box.

 The purpose of getting this into your hands at such an early stage in the release lifecycle is we are hoping you will help us with:

 1. Finding errors and edge cases (especially long lived) before we launch.